secretstartups/handbook/architecture/guidelines/datastore/index.html.md

 * We have to carefully manage load on the main database, particularly in terms of transaction rates, connections, and memory utilization, to ensure availability.
 * The product ecosystem is evolving in a varied fashion through integrations of existing technology stacks, and we are coming upon more specialized data needs.

 In general, if the code base is part of the main RoR application, more than likely it already uses the main PostgreSQL database, as the schema is managed through RoR and the code probably has fairly tight coupling with the Rails code base.
-New entities have to be managed carefully, however, as capacacity planning concerns must be addressed in order to ensure availability.
+New entities have to be managed carefully, however, as capacity planning concerns must be addressed in order to ensure availability.
 The Development [Database Group](https://about.gitlab.com/handbook/engineering/development/enablement/database/) and Infrastructure [Reliability Engineering](https://about.gitlab.com/handbook/engineering/infrastructure/team/reliability/) are the best sources of information in this regard, which also applies to Redis.

 ### Exception

-Due to scalability concerns, we are currently executing the first [funcional decomposition](https://gitlab.com/groups/gitlab-org/-/epics/6168) from the database: the [CI tables](https://gitlab.com/groups/gitlab-org/-/epics/6167).
-Although this code base is part of RoR, its sheer size and resource utilization make up about 40% of the main database.
-Data coupling is relatively loose, so it is moving it to its own separate cluster through the use of some techniques to address  coupling while having the data in a separate database ([Loose Foreign Keys](https://docs.gitlab.com/ee/development/database/loose_foreign_keys.html)).
+Due to scalability concerns, we are currently executing the first [functional decomposition](https://gitlab.com/groups/gitlab-org/-/epics/6168) of the main database by moving the [CI tables](https://gitlab.com/groups/gitlab-org/-/epics/6167) to a separate cluster.
+Although the CI related code base is part of the main RoR application, the CI tables account for \~40% of the overall size and roughly 50% of writes of the main database.
+Data coupling with the rest of the database is relatively loose, so we are able to ensure data consistency between the two databases while making minimal changes and iterating on new techniques that we build ([Loose Foreign Keys](https://docs.gitlab.com/ee/development/database/loose_foreign_keys.html)).

 In general, a separate cluster will only be supported if the size of the dataset and its corresponding transaction rate requirements are large enough to merit the cost of operating it and the added complexity of developing code to support it.
 Initially, this will likely reside in separate logical database as part of the main cluster.